driftregion/iso14229/README.md

 3. Refer to the [examples](./examples) and [tests](./test) for usage.

-## Configuration
+## Compile-Time Features

-iso14229 is configured via preprocessor defines:
+The following features are configured with preprocessor defines:

 | Define | Description | Valid values |
 | - | - | - |